Elidenis/Triangle/README.md

 - An equilateral triangle must have all it's sides equal.
 - An isosceles triangle has two of its sides exactly equal.
 - As for an scalene triangle, none of the sides is equal.
 However, the sum of any two sides of the triangle must be greater than the third side.
 NB: If the sum of any two sides of the triangle is equal to or less than the third remaining side, then a triangle cannot be formed using those values.
-(For example, the values 9,4 & 3 cannot form a triangle.)

 ## Setup/Installation Requirements
 You need to have a powerfull machine